Thermal Conductivity of UO₂ Fuel: Predicting Fuel Performance from Simulation

 Recent progress in understanding the thermal-transport properties of UO2 for fission reactors is reviewed from the perspective of computer simulations.
 A path to incorporating more accurate materials models into fuel performance codes is outlined.
 In particular, it is argued that a judiciously integrated program of atomic-level simulations and mesoscale simulations offers the possibility of both better predicting the thermal-transport properties of UO2 in light-water reactors and enabling the assessment of the thermal performances of novel fuel systems for which extensive experimental databases are not available.

-S. R. Phillpot et al., "Thermal Conductivity of UO₂ Fuel: Predicting Fuel Performance from Simulation," JOM Journal of the Minerals, Metals and Materials Society, vol. 63, no. 8, pp. 73-79, Minerals, Metals and Materials Society (TMS), Aug 2011.
+S. R. Phillpot et al., "Thermal Conductivity of UO₂ Fuel: Predicting Fuel Performance from Simulation," JOM Journal of the Minerals, Metals and Materials Society, vol. 63, no. 8, pp. 73 - 79, The Minerals, Metals & Materials Society (TMS), Aug 2011.

 The definitive version is available at https://doi.org/10.1007/s11837-011-0143-x